-VI.
+- Students are required to read and fully understand the Student Laptop Handbook - ii.
+Use of the Information Technology resources by students and other approved users at St Margaret's Anglican Girls School is to be limited to educational and personal use appropriate in the school environment. - iii.
+The School reserves the right to monitor, access and review Internet history as well as emails sent and received on the School's computer/s and/or using network facilities at all times. - iv.
 The School reserves the right to permit specified staff to monitor, access and review school- owned or personal devices brought onto school property, including but not limited to: cameras, video recorders, computers, mobile phones or mobile phone apps.
 In regard to any matter whereby the school believes there may be material which is of a bullying, sexual, racial or violent nature or where the school or students of the school may be brought into disrepute, this inspection may also extend to social networking sites that are not privately listed e.g. Facebook and Instagram.
-Posting inappropriate photos or videos of self and/or others in school uniform is not permitted.

-VII.
-Students may not post photos or videos of staff to social media platforms at any time.

-- VIII.Issues relating to privacy and confidentiality, such as sighting student or staff information, reasons for collecting data and the secure storage of personal details and information (including images), will be subject to the provisions of any relevant State or Commonwealth legislation. - IX.
-Any apparent breach of the Responsible Use of Technology will be taken seriously, and students will be dealt with under the Student Guidelines and Behavioural Expectations.
+Posting inappropriate photos or videos of self and/or others in school uniform is not permitted. - Students may not post photos or videos of staff to social media platforms at any time. - vi.
+Issues relating to privacy and confidentiality, such as sighting student or staff information, reasons for collecting data and the secure storage of personal details and information (including images), will be subject to the provisions of any relevant State or Commonwealth legislation. - vii.
+Any apparent breach of the Responsible Use of Technology will be taken seriously, and students will be dealt with under the Student Guidelines and Behavioral Expectations.
 If illegal material or activities are suspected, the matter may be reported to the relevant law enforcement agency.